Building Academic Leaders in the Humanities

 A Program to Prepare Campus Leaders

 Currently, humanities faculty are under-represented in academic leadership.
-Through a 3-year $1.6 million Mellon Foundation grant, the Building Academic Leaders in the Humanities Program aims to build a pipeline of humanities faculty into leadership roles by providing targeted workshops, opportunities to practice leadership skills, space for reflection, and community.
-This grant-funded program is currently entering its second year – both the Introductory and Advanced tracks will also run in the 2024-25 academic year.
+Through a 4-year $1.6 million Mellon Foundation grant, the Building Academic Leaders in the Humanities Program aims to build a pipeline of humanities faculty into leadership roles by providing targeted workshops, opportunities to practice leadership skills, space for reflection, and community.
+This grant-funded program is currently entering its fourth year.

 Stipends for Participants

-Both the Introductory and Advanced programs offer a chance to connect with peers across the consortium and hear from leaders and experts in key areas of academic administration.
+The program offers a chance to connect with peers across the consortium and hear from leaders and experts in key areas of academic administration.
 In order to get the most from this selective program, participants are asked to dedicate a significant amount of time to attending and reflecting on the group sessions over the course of a full academic year.
 In recognition of this time commitment and to support participants’ full engagement with the program, all attendees will receive participatory stipends.
-In order to encourage participants to explore the national landscape of higher-ed administration, participants also receive a travel stipend to fund their attendance at a national conference outside of their discipline.

 Program Leadership